 Now that you know the steps (and share with your employees) to take before even opening an email, here’s what you should do if you come across a phishing scam.
 Forward it to email@example.com (and then delete it right away).

-Don’t sleep on your cyber-awareness this holiday season.
+Don’t sleep on your cyber-awareness.
 Pass these tips along to your employees so you…and your small business stays safe.